Self Employed Remortgages

 With the Bank of England base rate rising rapidly since December 2021, mortgage rates are much higher than they were.

-Speak to a self-employed mortgage advisor at SEMH if you need advice or would like a remortgage quote.
+Speak to a mortgage adviser at SEMH if you need advice or would like a remortgage quote.
 We have access to thousands of mortgage products, including many from self-employed friendly niche lenders.

-Not only that, we always source the most cost-effective deal for your circumstances, pound-for-pound, after accounting for any fees associated with the product.
+Not only that, we always source the most cost-effective deal for your circumstances, pound-for-pound, after accounting for any fees and or cashback associated with the product.

 How much can a self-employed person borrow?

 It very much depends on your circumstances.
-Some providers, regardless of your income will only lend a maximum of 4.5 x single or joint income if any of the applicants is self-employed.
+Some providers, regardless of your income will only lend a maximum of 4.5 x single or joint income if any applicant is self-employed.

-If you're a company director with at least 50% shareholding, it's possible to find lenders who will use net profit, plus directors remuneration (salary), to assess income for affordability, rather than dividends and salary.
+If you're a limited company director with at least 50% shareholding or a sole trader, it's possible to find lenders who will use net profit, plus directors remuneration (salary) to assess income for affordability, rather than dividends and salary.

-Usually they'll average the total income over the past two- years accounts, but a small number of lenders will use the latest years figures, which can be beneficial if profits are on the rise.
+Many want to average the total income over the past two years of accounts, but some providers accept the latest years figures, which can be beneficial if profits are on the rise.

-One or two lenders will even use your pre-tax net profit instead of post tax.
+It's even possible with a couple of banks to use your pre-tax net profit instead of post tax.

-To find out how to prove your business profits and personal income to lenders, see our documentation guide for self employed mortgages.
+To find out how to evidence your business profits and personal income, see our documentation guide for self employed mortgages.

 "Brilliant from start to finish.
 Graham managed to find a main high street lender who offered a brilliant rate.
 Would highly recommend."